How to run tests from Selenium IDE in ChromeMarch 2, 2017

 Screenster is super-friendly to non-technical people, so you don’t need to be a programmer to use it.
 Here are two reasons why this matters:

-- Even for developers, code-based solutions like Selenium or PhantomJS have a somewhat steep learning curve.
+- Even for developers, code-based solutions like Selenium or PhantomJS have a steep learning curve.
 Everyone knows it’s wiser to spend the time of developers on writing features, not tests.

 Codeless test editing

 Selenium IDE leaves you fumbling through generated WebDriver code whenever you try to modify a test suite.
 With Screenster, most of the test-editing functionality is codeless.
 You’ll be 10x more productive when creating tests, removing or adding new steps, or working with individual UI elements.